Training Academy

 FPD Reserve Academy

-Each recruit will be trained in all of these phases:
+Each recruit will be trained in many facets of law enforcement.

 Each recruit will carry certifications from state or national certified instructors in CPR/AED, Michigan LEIN, PPCT Management (defensive tactics), OC spray, and TASER International.
 They will also train and demonstrate proficiency with their firearms under the same MCOLES standards and guidelines required of Certified Police Officers in The State of Michigan.